 75watts X 8 hours = 600 watts

-Not knowing my actual numbers in advance I guessed wrong on my battery and undersized it.
+Not knowing my actual numbers in advance I guessed wrong on my battery and undersized it, oops.
 I bought a 35ah deep cycle battery on a guess.
-So my actual math looks like this.
+So my battery's capacity is...

 Step 2: Building the Box